Waterloo Road series 13

 The thirteenth series of the British television drama series Waterloo Road began airing on 2 January 2024, and concluded on 26 February 2024.
+The series comprised 8 episodes.

-The show follows the lives of staff and pupils of the eponymous secondary school in Greater Manchester while tackling a range of social issues.
+The show follows the lives of staff and Students of the eponymous secondary school in Greater Manchester while tackling a range of social issues.
 Topics covered include discussions around transforming the school into an academy, grief, catfishing, truancy, cultural identity, teen pregnancy, cancer, child abuse, planning for the future, theft, isolation, student-teacher crushes, abortion, family conflict, and relationship issues.

 Production

 Casting

-Previously news reports had revealed that series thirteen would introduce five new cast members as pupils, namely Hattie Dynevor as Libby Guthrie, Zak Sutcliffe as Schumacher "Schuey" Weever, Tillie Amartey as Stacey "Stace" Neville, Maisie Robinson as Portia Weever, and Aabay Noor Ali as Mollie 'Mog' Richardson.
+Previously news reports had revealed that series thirteen would introduce five new cast members as Students, namely Hattie Dynevor as Libby Guthrie, Zak Sutcliffe as Schumacher 'Schuey' Weever, Tillie Amartey as Stacey 'Stace' Neville, Maisie Robinson as Portia Weever, and Aabay Noor Ali as Mollie 'Mog' Richardson.